 The Global Age of Ashkelon Academic College

-A decade after the Ashkelon Academic College was declared an independent college, its managers mark another goal: to transform the college into a leading institution of international academic cooperation.
-After several months of preparation, the program has begun its first steps, and in November 2018, delegations from the Netherlands and Austria visited the college.
+A decade after Ashkelon Academic College (AAC) was declared an independent college, its leadership marked a new goal: to transform the college into a leading institution of international academic cooperation.
+After several months of preparation, the program initiated its first activities, as in November 2018, delegations from the Netherlands and Austria visited the college.
 A month later, the European Union ambassador to Israel honored the college by paying an official visit to the campus to discuss possibilities of cooperation with European institutes.
 Since the outset of the international program, numerous initiatives and activities have been planned and executed.